 (4) The assessor’s fee for carrying out the assessment is to be paid out of the National Board’s budget.

+[Section 171 amended by No. 4 of 2018 s.
+61.]

 172. Notice to be given to registered health practitioner or student about assessment

 (1) A requirement by a National Board for a registered health practitioner or student to undergo an assessment must be made by written notice given to the practitioner or student.